Essential QuestionWhat can we do to make the world a better place?

-- Show the video of the book The Little House by Virginia Lee Burton (8:32)
+- Read from the book The Little House by Virginia Lee Burton

 - Discuss some of the changes in the story.
 How would the needs of the people living in that community change as the community grew?
 (More people needed more places to live, more factories to build the things they needed, less green space to make way for roads, more cars to get around because the community expanded, etc.)

 - Record some answers on the board and have the children record them on the lower section of the handout.

 Part 2: Different Types of Communities Have Different Needs

 - Project some photos of urban and rural scenes on the screen for students to view.
 (These are readily available on the internet.)

 - Ask: What are some differences you notice between these pictures?
 See if you can elicit some or all of the following vocabulary words from the students: “urban”, “rural”, “city” or “country”

 - Distribute the handout “Comparing Two Types of Communities”.
 Help the students to label the Venn Diagram using the terms “urban” and “rural”.
 Add the words “city” and “country” in brackets.